When you’re pregnant…

 Corrected posture (requires practice) – in order to counteract the increased low back curve, straighten your upper back so that your ear, shoulder and hip are aligned.

 We’ve made a video explaining how the treatments we offer can benefit both mother and baby before (including with infertility issues), during, and after pregnancy.
-This features chiropractic care, massage therapy, naturopathic care, and kinesiology/orthotics.
+This features chiropractic care, massage therapy, orthotics and more!

 Pelvic Tilt Exercise:

 Strengthens your abdominal and back muscles therefore decreasing back strain and fatigue

 2. Inhale through nose and tighten your stomach and buttock muscles

 3. Flatten the small of your back against the floor and allow your pelvis to tilt upward